István Gyenesei

-István Gyenesei (born 1 April 1948) is a Hungarian politician and the Chairman of the Association for Somogy party.
+István Gyenesei (1 April 1948 – 21 March 2024) was a Hungarian politician and the Chairman of the Association for Somogy party.
 He was the only representative in the Hungarian National Assembly who gained a seat as an independent.
 During the formation of the minority government in April 2008, Prime Minister Ferenc Gyurcsány appointed him as Minister of Local Government.
 He did not get a post in the cabinet of Gordon Bajnai in 2009.

-He has several children.
+He had several children.
 The youngest daughter, Leila Gyenesei, is a pentathlete who participated in the 2006 Winter Olympics and 2008 Summer Olympics.

+István Gyenesei died on 21 March 2024, at the age of 75.